mathieueven1/site/content/authors/admin/_index.md

 ---

 Starting October 1st, 2025, I am a researcher (CR, Chargé de Recherche) at Inria Montpellier, in the [Premedical](https://team.inria.fr/premedical/) team.
-I am working on topics related to causal inference and machine learning applied to medical data.
+I am working on topics related to causal inference, machine learning and privacy in a medical context.
 I also work with the startup [Theremia Health](https://theremia.health/).

 Before that, I was a PhD student from September 2021 to June 2024 under the supervision of [Laurent Massoulié](https://www.di.ens.fr/laurent.massoulie/), working on the theory and algorithms of Machine Learning, and a postdoc in the Premedical team between October 2024 and September 2025.
 My PhD manuscript is available [here](https://hal.science/tel-04877971v1/document), for which I was awarded an accessit to the [Gilles-Kahn PhD](https://www.socinfo.fr/palmares-du-prix-de-these-gilles-kahn-2024/) prize by the Société d'Informatique de France, sponsored by the French Académie des Sciences.
+I also received an [Oustanding Paper Award](https://blog.neurips.cc/2021/11/30/announcing-the-neurips-2021-award-recipients/) at NeurIPS 2021.